 A minor in organizational leadership provides students with a holistic view of leadership and provides skills to lead collaboratively and to accomplish desired outcomes and goals.

 Sport Management Minor

-A minor in sport management provides the foundational aspects of the field, including legal, sociocultural, historical, political, and psychological concepts to the management of sport.
+A minor in sport management provides the foundational aspects of the industry, including promotion and sales; legal; leadership; facility and venue; and financial concepts to the management of sport.